AIT-Research-Group/CFGOC-control-SSP/README.md

 This project focuses on the control of a semi-submersible drilling platform using a hybrid approach that combines Genetic Algorithms with Fuzzy Logic.
 The primary objective is to develop and validate adaptive control strategies for the semi-submersible platform under both simulation conditions and physical experimental implementation.
 ---
-## 🛠️ Platform Modeling
+## 🛠️ Dynamic Modeling

-The platform model is developed based on the real-world **Stena Don semi-submersible rig**, with the following key components:
+The dynamic model is developed based on the real-world **Stena Don semi-submersible rig**, with the following key components:

 - Analysis of the motion structure and dynamic behavior of the semi-submersible system.
 - Definition of different operational modes, including station-keeping and trajectory-following.